RuiyangJu/DKDS/README.md

 <p align="left">
   <img src="img/fig_track1.png" width="640" title="details">
 </p>
+Text and seal detection serves as a crucial preliminary step for subsequent Kuzushiji OCR and seal analysis.
 Seals may overlap with Kuzushiji characters (or other seals) or suffer from ink fading, thereby reducing detection accuracy.
+However, this task is challenging because seals may suffer from ink fading or (b) overlap with Kuzushiji characters or other seals, which often leads to reduced detection accuracy.
 You can download our dataset for **Track 1: Text and Seal Detection** from [here](https://1drv.ms/f/c/56c255dd1bb9ae9e/EtG5Wk7FIatCh5J0Y967n2oBNGj9DAMq_MdPyBO7gYq1FA?e=5SsERw).

 ### Track 2: Document Binarization